 1. International English Language Testing System (IELTS)

-IELTS is one of the most common English Language proficiency tests which tests students across 4 sections namely: speaking, listening, speaking, and writing.
-IELTS is conducted all around the year to make it easier and more accessible to students.
-Students are expected to score 6 on each of the 4 sections minimum and an overall band of a minimum of 6.5.
+IELTS is one of the most common English Language proficiency tests which tests students across four sections: speaking, listening, speaking, and writing.
+IELTS is conducted all year round to make it easier and more accessible to students.
+Students are expected to score a minimum of 6 on each section and an overall band of at least 6.5.
 However, institutes may accept a lower or higher score depending on their requirements.

 2. Test of English as a Foreign Language (TOEFL)

-TOEFL is another accredited English language proficiency test conducted by the well-renowned Educational Testing Service (ETS); this test is especially for those international students that have a native language besides English.
-TOEFL proficiency exam tests students across 4 sections namely: speaking, listening, speaking, and writing with each section having a score of 30 points hence, making the combined total of 120 points.
+TOEFL is another accredited English language proficiency test conducted by the well-renowned Educational Testing Service (ETS).
+This test is especially for those international students with a native language besides English.
+TOEFL proficiency exam tests students across four sections: speaking, listening, speaking, and writing.
+Each has a score of 30 points, making the combined total of 120 points.
 The minimum requirement of scores in Japan is 80-90 points depending on the institute and the level of education applied for.

 3. Duolingo

-Duolingo is an English Language test that can be taken from the comfort of one’s home; this test is accepted by some educational universities in Japan as a substitute for IELTS and TOEFL.
-The tests determine the student’s skills across 4 sections namely: speaking, listening, speaking, and writing with the scores ranging from 10-160.
+Duolingo is an English Language test that can be taken from the comfort of one’s home.
+Some universities in Japan accept this test as a substitute for IELTS and TOEFL.
+Duolingo determines the student’s skills across four sections: speaking, listening, speaking, and writing with scores ranging from 10-160.
 Universities usually require a score of above 90 for international students.

 Duolingo is accepted by universities such as the Tokyo University of Foreign Studies.
-This language test needed in Japan might be optional in some universities, so make sure to research if they accept this examination.
+This language test might be optional in some universities, so make sure to research if they accept this examination.

 Japan is amongst the most preferred destinations for higher studies within the international students’ community due to the presence of vast opportunities.
 To acquire admission in Japan, students must show proof of language proficiency in Japanese and English.